bluesky/bluesky.github.io/bluesky-queueserver/_sources/using_queue_server.rst.txt

 each time the queue is updated either in response to API request from a client or due to internal processes.
 Tracking changes in UIDs and downloading the respective objects only when the UIDs change is more efficient than continuously polling the objects themselves.

+The *status_uid* parameter is updated each time the status is changed and can be used for detecting changes of other status parameters.
+The parameter *time* is the timestamp of last updated of status.
+In some conditions status may not update for long period of time.
+For example, as long as RE Manager remains idle and no operations are performed on the queue or history, then *status_uid* and *time* remains unchanged.

 See documentation on :ref:`method_status` API for detailed description of the status parameters.